nalsai/nalsai.de/content/en/blog/seichi/violet-evergarden-cochem/index.md

 ### Hatzenport - St. Johannes

-You need a car and drive ~15 minutes to the village of Hatzenport to take this picture, so I didn't go there.
+You need a car and about a 15-minute drive to reach the other side of the river near the village of Hatzenport to take this picture, so I didn’t go there.
 Above the townscape from the other side of the river, you can see the St. Johannes church.
+Since the train runs on the other side of the river, you can't see this view from the train in reality.

 {{< img "Violet Evergarden Gaiden - Eien to Jidou Shuki Ningyou - 00h02m15s761t.avif" jpg>}}